venicegeo/pzsvc-catalog/startup.md

 * acquiredDate (RFC 3339)
 * cloudCover (0 to 100)

-## Setting up recurring harvests
-TBD

 ## Subsequent harvests
 Use the same endpoint as the initial harvest
-* event=true (this causes the catalog to post a Piazza event each time a new scene is harvested.
+* event=true (optional) (this causes the catalog to post a Piazza event each time a new scene is harvested.
 This is not recommended for the initial harvest, but may be done in subsequent harvests when the number of harvested scenes is lower)

+## Setting up recurring harvests
+Call the harvest operation with one additional parameter:
+* recurring=true

+When this is done, the image catalog will set up the following:
+* service
+* event type
+* event (with cron of something like every 24h)
+* trigger to call the service when the event fires

+When this is working right, the following will occur:
+* harvest operations kicked off in image catalog (see PCF logs for evidence)
+* events fired in Piazza (event name is something like `beachfront:harvest:new-image-harvested:0`) for each newly harvested scene

 ## Finding the right Event Type ID
 There is no way to search events by Event Type Name at this time.
 You need to resolve to an Event Type ID.
-Once you get this ID, you can call the /event endpoint on the gateway.
+Once you get this ID, you can call the `/event` endpoint on the gateway with `?eventTypeId=...`
 * Call http://localhost:8080/eventTypeID
 * pzGateway=http://pz-gateway.stage.geointservices.io

-## Setting up reccurring harvests
-TBD